 Figure 10-1 depicts a summary of the funding plan for the PCEP.
 It provides a breakdown of the funding partners as well as the allocated funds.
 As previously noted, the JPB received approval of the FFGA from the FTA in May 2017.
-The Agreement provides the project with a commitment of \$647 million in federal funding, with \$72.9 million available immediately.
-As previously noted, an additional \$100 million in Fiscal Year 2017 funding has been made available by FTA through the annual apportionment process and those funds are now included as part of the FFGA.
+The Agreement provides the project with a commitment of \$647 million in federal funding.
+To date, \$172.9 million has been made available to the project by the FTA.